about

 MY EXPERIENCE

-II hold a degree in Graphic Design and Visual Communication from Berlin International University, and a Bachelor's in Organizational Psychology from Universidad de Lima.
-My background allows me to approach design with both strategic depth and creative intuition — connecting brand purpose with real human impact.
+I hold a degree in Graphic Design and Visual Communication from Berlin International University, and a Bachelor's in Organizational Psychology from Universidad de Lima.
+This dual background helps me blend strategic thinking with creative intuition — connecting brand purpose with real human impact.

-I was selected as one of only five creatives to join the Anomaly Berlin Unschool program, a competitive three-month creative incubator run by the global ad agency Anomaly.
-There, I had the opportunity to work on real client briefs for brands like Tonies, Lidl, and even the German rapper CRO, alongside a team of industry mentors.
-The program sharpened my conceptual thinking, taught me to challenge creative norms, and gave me a deeper understanding of branding across different industries and audiences.
+I was one of five creatives selected for Anomaly Berlin’s Unschool program, a competitive three-month incubator run by the global agency Anomaly.
+There, I worked on real client briefs for brands like Tonies, Lidl, and German rapper CRO, alongside industry mentors, sharpening my conceptual thinking and deepening my understanding of branding across industries.

-Following Unschool, I began freelancing with clients like Oviva, where I collaborate with the marketing and growth teams to design performance-driven Meta ads across multiple formats.
-I’ve also worked on packaging design for brand launches, helping emerging brands translate their story into meaningful visual systems that stand out both digitally and on the shelf.
+After Unschool, I began freelancing with clients like Oviva, collaborating with their marketing and growth teams to design performance-driven Meta ads.
+I’ve also worked on packaging design for brand launches, helping emerging brands tell their story through distinct, effective visual systems.

-From branding and advertising to packaging and campaign rollouts, I aim to create design that’s not only visually strong but strategically grounded — and always with the user in mind.
+From branding to campaigns and packaging, I aim to create design that’s visually strong, strategically grounded, and always user-focused.